How do I improve my search engine rank?

 - Allow you to track all your search engine visibility over the last 16 months

-GSC is an indispensible tool for SEo and improving search engine rank.
+GSC is an indispensable tool for SEO and improving search engine rank.
 This video will walk you through the process of verifying your Google Search Console account:

 Improved Search Engine Rank Through SEO Fundamentals